Trismegiste/Php-Is-Magic/src/Trismegiste/Magic/Pattern/Decorator/README.md

 ## Howto

 Starting with an interface.
 The decorator pattern is based on a contract, both implemented by "real" object and by decorator.
+If your kewl new source code don't rely on interfaces but concrete classes, well, I must inform you it is not that kewl than you think...

 This builder instantiates a new decorator implementing the contract and wrapping an object which implements the same contract.